Vice Chief of the Naval Staff (India)

 The Vice Chief of the Naval Staff (VCNS) is a statutory position in the Indian Armed Forces, that is usually held by a three star vice admiral.
 The Vice Chief is the deputy of the Chief of the Naval Staff and is usually the second highest ranking officer of the Indian Navy.

-The current VCNS is Vice Admiral Sanjay Vatsayan who took over from Vice Admiral Krishna Swaminathan on 1 August 2025.
+The current VCNS is Vice Admiral Ajay Kochhar who assumed the appointment on 29 May 2026.

 History

 At the time of independence of India on 15 August 1947, the Chief of Staff to the Commander-in-Chief, Royal Indian Navy was the de facto Second-in-command.
 The appointment was held by an officer of the rank of Commodore.
 In 1949, the Chief of Staff was also made Deputy Commander-in-Chief RIN.
 In 1955, the post was re-designated Deputy Chief of the Naval Staff.
 In 1959, the post was upgraded to Two-star rank.

 On 11 May 1967, the office was re-designated to Vice Chief of the Naval Staff, in line with the Indian Army and Indian Air Force.
 It was first held by Sourendra Nath Kohli.
 The appointment was then in the two-star rank of rear admiral.
 On 12 December 1967, Nilakanta Krishnan succeeded Kohli as VCNS, with the office being raised to the three-star rank of Vice-Admiral in March 1969.